-As mentioned, male and female pineapple green cheek conures grow to be 10 inches long.
+As mentioned, male and female pineapple green cheek conures reach 10 inches long.

 How Long Do Pineapple Green Cheek Conures Live?

-Healthy pineapple green cheek conures can live for up to 30 years in captivity with the right husbandry and enrichment.
-However, some owners don’t get their care right, so their lifespans can be cut short.
+Healthy pineapple green cheek conures can live for up to 30 years in captivity with proper care.

 Do Pineapple Green Cheek Conures Make Good Pets?